 BenQ is a well-known brand for manufacturing gaming-oriented products.
-BenQ TK800 Home Theater Projector is one of the most sought out projectors as it got all the useful features which should be present in a high-end projector.
-It features 4K resolution which is ideal for high-end gaming, although a powerful PC is necessary to handle such loads.
-At 3000 lumens of brightness, this projector is able to produce a very bright image, although wide-gamut colour space is not available.
+BenQ TK800 Home Theater Projector is one of the most sought out projectors as it got all the useful features that should be present in a high-end projector.
+It features a 4K resolution which is ideal for high-end gaming, although a powerful PC is necessary to handle such loads.
+At 3000 lumens of brightness, this projector can produce a very bright image, although wide-gamut color space is not available.
 HDR10 content is also supported which will be getting mainstream in all the AAA titles shortly.

 2. Epson Home Cinema 5040UBe

 - Low quality power supply

 - Motion handling doesn't work with resolution upscaling

 Brightness: 2500 Lumens | Resolution: 1920 x 1080 (With 4K Enhancement) | Contrast Ratio: 1,000,000:1 | Mechanism: Long Throw